assemblee-virtuelle/semapps/website/docs/middleware/mirror.md

 ---

 This service enables your server to become a mirror of one or more other SemApps servers, and/or to offer the option to other SemApps servers to mirror you.
 Only public data can be mirrored.
 If your server is using the [WebAclService](webacl), then the anonymous `acl:Read` permission should be set for the data to be mirrored.

+It can also be used to share resources to selected resources.

 ## Dependencies